AdrienPoupa/laradose/README.md

 2. Append the content of `.env` to your `.env` file
 3. Append the content of `webpack.mix.js` to your `webpack.mix.js` file

-If you need to import a database dump, place it in the `docker/mysql` folder.
-It will be imported automatically when the MySQL container boots.

 Set write permissions on the host

 ```